LakeinLove/Mage-The-Awakening/Mage The Awakening/Mage Society/Orders/Free Council.md

 Seeking an advantage in their millennia-long cold war, the Hegemonic Ministry of the [[Seers of the Throne|Seers]] offered the Nameless an alliance against the Diamond.
 Emissaries offered a marriage of human culture and technological control, sweetening the deal with wealth and temporal power.
 The attraction was obvious: Nameless mages embraced Fallen fashions and technology as praxes, and were deeply entrenched in mortal culture and fundamentally opposed to the attitudes of the Diamond.

-The [[Seers of the Throne|Seers]] saw their chance to rid the world of the very idea of the occult, sealing the Fallen World’s cracks and completely controlling the Awakening.
+The [[Seers of the Throne|Seers]] saw their chance to rid the world of the very idea of the occult, sealing the Fallen World’s cracks and completely controlling the [[Awakening]].
 The simultaneous answer of the Nameless came on New Year’s Eve, 1899:  \
 No. The Great Refusal was unanimous (if only because the columns who accepted the offer were quietly, brutally purged) and refocused the nascent war efforts against the [[Seers of the Throne|Seers]].
 Within a decade, the Nameless Wars had ended.
 Convocations offered support and assimilation to Nameless columns, while the [[Silver Ladder]] worked to support the allied Assemblies and Nameless Orders as a true fifth Order.
 The Diamond became a Pentacle, albeit with a point that drew on the Supernal weight of human society and innovation rather than magically emulating a caste of an Awakened City.

 ## Mysteries

-The Free Council looks for Mysteries within scientific and cultural innovation — supernatural fringe sciences, retro-history, new theories, ancient civilizations, and social movements.
+The Free Council looks for [[Mystery|Mysteries]] within scientific and cultural innovation — supernatural fringe sciences, retro-history, new theories, ancient civilizations, and social movements.
 Radical occult theories discarded by Diamond Orders find purchase and, occasionally, success within the Council.

 They were born in an era when political thinkers wrestled with notions of anarchism and communism, when occultists invented the tarot (which even the Diamond grudgingly admitted was a success), and when Western and Eastern religions fused into new forms.
 As the Hellenistic era gave birth to the Diamond, so too did globalization give birth to the Pentacle.